 While some garages come equipped with wiring for more powerful appliances, it's always a good idea to check the voltage first to avoid overloading your circuit.
 We recommend contacting a professional electrician to assess your outlet voltage and install the appropriate wiring, should your garage require more warmth than a 120V heater is capable of supplying.
 Keep in mind that all wiring needs to adhere to national and local electrical codes.

 Some garage heaters are strictly designed for hardwiring, while others plug into an outlet.
-Hardwired heaters are permanent fixtures, and usually require professional installation.
-For those looking for a more port able option, a garage heater that plugs into an outlet may be a more more suitable option.
+Hardwired heaters are permanent fixtures, and they usually require professional installation.
+For those looking for a more portable option, a garage heater that plugs into an outlet may be a more suitable option.

 So, how do you know if a heater is capable of producing sufficient heat for your garage?
 Take a look at the heater’s thermal output.
 In electric models, this is measured in watts, while propane models will be measured in BTU/hr (British Thermal Units per hour).
 The higher the number, the higher the overall amount of heat.
 Not taking into account climate zone, ceiling height, or insulation (all important considerations) the following guidelines can be loosely applied when selecting a heater for your garage:

 1500+ Watts: This range is usually adequate for smaller garages, up to 150 square feet.